ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 <!-- vim-markdown-toc -->

 ## How to read this article
 This article is long.
 You don't have to read everything---I suggest skimming through on a first reading, remembering this article exists, and then referring back to it, if desired, for a theoretical understanding of the Vimscript functions and key mappings used later in the series.

-For whom this article is written: not a comprehensive tutorial, blah blah, just a coherent explanation of Vimscript basics, which many Vim users never learn and just hack together, but probably would be happy to see if it were put together in one place.
+Note that this article is not a comprehensive Vimscript tutorial, just a coherent explanation---aimed at beginners---of a few Vimscript techniques that turn out to be useful later in the series.

-By the way, nothing in this particular article is LaTeX-specific and would generalize perfectly to Vim workflows completely unrelated to LaTeX.
+By the way, nothing in this article is LaTeX-specific and would generalize perfectly to Vim workflows with other file types.

 ## General considerations for file-specific Vim plugins